0ameyasr/DocVal-Mini/README.md

 # DocVal-Mini

-A miniature Insurance Document Validation System project based on FastAPI
+This is an MVP for a larger Insurance Document Validator project.
+It uses FastAPI for its backend, and the data extraction logic is augmented with Gemini AI.